PecanProject/betydb-documentation/installing_a_production_copy_of_betydb.md

 use this as a site key on a production server.
 So you need to reset the guestuser password.

-Log in as the administrative user and go to the Users list.
+Log in as the administrative user you created in step 12 and go to the Users list (menu item `Data/Users`).
 Search for "guestuser" and click the edit button for that user.
 Check the "change password" checkbox and then enter "guestuser" in both password fields; then click the "Update" button.